 The 2015-2016 class of the Judicial Administration Fellowship Program began their year of service mid-September with a week-long orientation of team building and intensive learning.
 Their program orientation involved panels with branch administrators and directors, briefings on major challenges facing the judicial branch, and advice from program directors and former fellows on how to make the most of the fellowship year.
 The fellows reported to their respective offices in the judicial branch late-September for training unique to their diverse placements.
 The Judicial Administration Fellowship Program is one of four fellowships that make up the Capital Fellows Programs.

-Voted three years in a row (2010, 2011 & 2012) as one of the Top 10 internships nationwide by Vault.com, the Capital Fellows Programs were ranked highly for their combination of meaningful work experience and career opportunities.
-Each year, Vault's editors evaluate the internship programs profiled in their annual guide and select from those the top 10 internship programs they feel represent the best all-around opportunities.
+Voted one of the Top 10 internships nationwide in 2010, 2011, 2012, and 2014 by Vault.com, the Capital Fellows Programs were ranked highly for their combination of meaningful work experience and career opportunities.
+Each year, Vault's editors evaluate the internship programs profiled in their annual guide and select from those the Top 50 internship programs they feel represent the best all-around opportunities.

 Prospective Judicial Administration Fellows must have a bachelor’s degree (in any major) by September 1 of their service year and a demonstrated interest in state government and public service.
+In addition to the Judicial Administration Fellowship, the Center for California Studies offers fellowships in legislative and executive offices.
 Applicants may apply to one or more of the Capital Fellows Programs that meet their interests and qualifications.
+Applications are posted in the fall.
+Fellows are interviewed and selected in the spring of the following year.
 Recent graduates, graduate, postgraduate and mid-career applicants are welcome.